-Normally, when the candidate is a native speaker of one of the area’s major languages, the candidate will be expected to develop language proficiency in a second major area language.
+Normally, a candidate who is a native speaker of one of the area’s major languages will be expected to develop language proficiency in a second major-area language.

 Interdisciplinary Research Paper

 A qualifying research paper is required to demonstrate field-specific research ability focused on the area of concentration.
 After they have completed substantial course work in the area of concentration, students must seek approval from the council faculty adviser for the research project they propose as the qualifying paper.
-Normally, the student will submit the request no later than the fourth week of the term in which the student plans to submit the qualifying paper.
+Normally, students will submit their request no later than the fourth week of the term in which they plan to submit the qualifying paper.

 The interdisciplinary research paper may be the result of original research conducted under the supervision of a faculty member in a graduate seminar or independent readings course or in field research related to the student’s studies.
 An M.A. thesis, Ph.D. prospectus, or dissertation may also be acceptable if it is interdisciplinary as well as focused on the area of concentration.
 The qualifying paper should examine questions concerning the area of concentration in a comparative and/or interdisciplinary context.
 It should also use relevant international and area-focused resource materials from a relevant region and/or resource materials in the language(s) of a relevant region or regions.
 Normally the paper should incorporate at least two of the following elements: